 - A neuropsychologist tests different areas of the brain, checking for things like memory loss or language problems.

 - Our geriatric pharmacist does a full inventory of medications, evaluating potential interactions and side effects.

-- A social worker meets with family members to see what changes or issues they’re noticing.
+A care coordinator and patient advocate meets with family members to see what changes or issues they’re noticing.
 This is one way of evaluating the patient’s support system and home environment.